roschreiber/webuntis-cli/README.md

 > We currently do not support mac.
 > webuntis-cli will soon also be published to npm once it is in a more stable state.

+> [!IMPORTANT]
+> You might get a error saying that your PATH is larger than 1024 bytes.
+This is done by NSIS and I can't fix it myself.
+If that happens, please add webuntis-cli to PATH manually.

+After installing webuntis-cli, try running `webuntis setup`!

 ## TO-DO

 Below is a quick to-do list with all the features that currently are in the cli, and ones that I plan to add soon.